What is a Film and Video Editor?

 A film and video editor on her computer using editing software.

-The role of a film and video editor is crucial in the filmmaking process, as their work has a significant impact on the final product's quality.
+The role of a film and video editor has a significant impact on the final product's quality.
 They play an essential role in shaping the story, tone, and mood of the film or video, and their creative decisions can greatly affect the audience's engagement and emotional response to the project.

 Duties and Responsibilities